 Care is provided by a team of trained professionals and volunteers, with access to caregivers 24/7 as needed.

-Hospice care can be provided wherever you live — at home, in a nursing or assisted living facility, or in an inpatient hospice facility (when appropriate).
+Hospice care can be provided wherever you live — at home, in a nursing or assisted living facility, or in an inpatient hospice facility.
 The hospice team also helps you and your family by offering education, advice, and grief support.